notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

   ![CLOUDFRONT AT A HIGH LEVEL](../images/CloudFront_At_A_Highlevel.PNG)

 - We have Edge Locations all around the world and then it will be connecting to your origin.
-Would it be an S3 bucket, or an HTTP server?
+It could be an S3 bucket, or an HTTP server
 - When the client connects and does an HTTP request into your edge location, then the edge location will see if it has it in the cache.
 If it doesn't, then it will go to the origin to the get the request results.
 And then once it retrieves the results, it will be caching it into a local cache, so that if another client requests the same content from the same Edge Location, then the Edge Location does not need to go to the origin

 ### CloudFront - S3 as an origin